-Lets you embed MS Office, PDF, and many other file types in a web page using the Google Docs Viewer (no Flash or PDF browser plug-ins required).
+Lets you embed PDF, MS Office, and many other file types in a web page using the free Google Docs Viewer (no Flash or PDF browser plug-ins required).

 There are several ways you can insert a supported document, depending on your preference:

 [gview] shortcode into your page or post to embed the file, use the syntax below (use of the HTML tab in the editor

 file= attribute (generally pointing to the full URL of the file) is required.
 If the majority of your files are referenced

 from the same directory, you can set a File Base URL in GDE Settings and only put the changing portion in the

 URL for a file outside of that base URL).
 File Base URL will be prepended to the value of

 profile=: Enter the number or name of the desired profile for the viewer to use (default profile is used if not specified)